 AS Units (Lower Sixth) A2 Units (Upper Sixth) AS Unit 1 (WEC11): Markets in action A2 Unit 3 (WEC13): Business behaviour • The nature of economics. • The Firm & its objectives. • Demand and consumer behaviour.
-Revenue costs & profit. • Supply.
-Market structure & contestability.
-Price determination. • Labour market.
-Market failure. • Government intervention to promote competition.
+Revenue costs & profit. • Supply. • Market structure & contestability.
+Price determination. • Labour market. • Market failure.
+Government intervention to promote competition.
 Government intervention in markets.
-AS Unit 2 (WEC12): Macroeconomic performance & policy A2 Unit 4 (WEC14): Developments in the global economy Measures of economic performance.
-Causes & effects of globalisation. • The circular flow of income. • Trade & the world economy.
-Aggregate demand. • Balance of payments & exchange rates.
-Aggregate supply. • Poverty & inequality. • The interaction of AD & AS to determine equilibrium. • The role of the state in the macroeconomy.
-Economic growth. • Measures to promote growth and development.
+AS Unit 2 (WEC12): Macroeconomic performance & policy A2 Unit 4 (WEC14): Developments in the global economy Measures of economic performance. • Causes & effects of globalisation.
+Trade & the world • The circular flow of income. economy. • Aggregate demand.
+Balance of payments & exchange rates.
+Poverty & Aggregate supply. inequality. • The interaction of AD & AS to determine • The role of the state in the macroeconomy.
+Measures to equilibrium. promote growth and development.
+Economic growth.
 Macroeconomic objectives & policies.

-ENGLISH LITERATURE Edexcel International A Level
+ENGLISH LITERATURE International A Level